First of all let’s start from the basics and understand what exactly is Egg Donation.

 The money for the donation is usually kept in an escrow account while you are undergoing the egg donation process.
-There must be certain dates or treatment “milestones” in place for when you will get parts of the payment.
+Certain dates or treatment “milestones” must be in place for when you will get parts of the payment.
 You should not go ahead with the process with the hope that you get compensated.

 The Intended Parents pay the donor compensation out of their own pockets.
 This fee is not usually covered by the fertility clinic or agency.

 There may be some confusion when the donor is a close friend or family member.
 Although known donors also put in energy and time and may be paid for it, it is crucial to know that the receiver of the eggs shoulders the financial burden of the donation.

 Last but not least, if you are receiving payment for donating eggs, remember that you will probably pay taxes on the money you get.
 It is good to put aside a certain percentage of your compensation for tax.
 You may want to seek an accountant’s advice on this issue.